ylabonte/ioBroker.docker/README.md

 ## Introduction

-I kept it slim and simple, so you can add your individual customizations eg. install dependencies for a specific adapters.
-You can do so by extending the Dockerfile or using one of my images to apply your changes to the running instance and aferwards create an image of that optimized container.
+I kept it slim and simple, so you can add your individual customizations eg. installing dependencies for specific adapters.
+You can do so by extending the Dockerfile or using one of my cloud images to apply your changes to the running instance and aferwards create an image of that customized container.
 The latter could look something like this (for the first one [see below](#built-by-your-own)):